LSSTDESC/gcr-catalogs/README.md

 ```
 See [more instrcutions for DESCQA here](https://github.com/LSSTDESC/descqa/blob/master/CONTRIBUTING.md#master-script-options).

-`GCRCatalogs` is pip-installable, in case you need to install,
+`GCRCatalogs` is also pip-installable, in case you need to install,
 say the master branch of `GCRCatalogs` in your own Python environment
 (*no, in most cases you don't need this*):
 ```bash